According to the U.S. Census Bureau, only 44% of custodial parents receive the full amount of child support.

 In addition, extracurricular activities may be required to be covered by child support.
 These may also be spelled out in an agreement depending on existing after-school expenses.
 Misuse of funds essentially includes anything that doesn’t contribute to the well-being and betterment of the child.
 Any leftover money at the end of the month should be saved for possible future needs or expenses of the child.

 If there is any worry about misuse, it’s important that spending is defined in the parent’s agreement.
-It’s important that both parties understand their role and responsibilities.
+It’s important that both parties understand their roles and responsibilities.
 The more transparency and communication there is, the better parents will be able to handle unexpected expenses that may arise in the future.